arash691/javacore/basic/src/main/java/com/arash/ariani/variables/readme.md

 - The amount of memory allocated depends on the data type of the variable.
 Different data types require different amounts of memory.

 ## 2. Variable Type and Size
-- The type of the variable (e.g., `int`, `double`, `String`) determines the size and structure of the allocated memory.
+- The type of the variable (e.g., `int`, `double`, `boolean`) determines the size and structure of the allocated memory.
 Each data type has a specific size in bytes.

 ## 3. Variable Name and Symbolic Link
 - The variable name serves as a symbolic link or identifier for the memory location where the data is stored.